 According to the National Association of Realtors, only 8% of buyers find their home through a Yard Sign/Open House Sign.
 51% of buyers find their homes online, and 34% find their homes by working directly with an agent.

 Where buyers found the home they purchased:

 - Internet: 51%

 An open house will attract anyone and everyone.
 You might have people off the street, walking in, and attempting a verbal offer.
 Getting offers from unqualified buyers can waste everyone’s time.
 Make sure your agent knows to only get offers from individuals who have been pre-qualified.

 Holding an open house is part of a much larger strategy.
 Whether or not you decide to hold an open house is dependent on the local market, and your particular circumstances.
 As of this writing, the housing market in Raleigh NC favors the seller making an Open House unnecessary.
 If you are selling your primary residence and have a lot of valuables, the risk may not be worth the effort.

-In November of 2017 we held an Open House on a property that we bought for cash, renovated and resold.
+In November 2017, we held an Open House on a property that we bought for cash, renovated, and resold.
 The property was vacant and professionally staged, so there were no personal belongings that we had to account for.
 This also gave us an opportunity to network with people in the Raleigh area so it made sense for us.
-So in this case, holding an Open House made sense for owners, and the agent.
+So in this case, holding an Open House made sense for the owners and the agent.

 How Much Commission Do I Have To Pay To Sell My House?